fduran/sadservers/scenarios/saintjohn/README.md

-# Scenario 1.
-"Saint John": what is writing to this log file?
+# "Saint John": what is writing to this log file?

 ## Description